 at a glance – our gender pay gap

 From 6 April 2017, any employer in the UK with more than 250 employees is required by law to publish their gender pay gap annually, covering both pay and bonuses.
-The Epilepsy Society is committed to creating a culture of equality and inclusion, and we welcome the Government's requirements.
+The Epilepsy Society is committed to equality and inclusion, and we welcome the Government's requirements.

-Today, our mean gender pay gap is -0.98%.
+In our second year of reporting, our mean gender pay gap is -7.16%.
 This means men who work at the charity are paid slightly less than women.
-The difference between them in their average hourly rate of pay is 0.11p.
+The difference between them in their average hourly rate of pay is 0.88p.

 We are confident that our gender pay gap does not stem from paying men and women differently for the same or equivalent work.
 Rather, our gender pay gap is the result of the roles in which men and women work within the charity and the salaries that these roles merit.